-- More projects are greenlighted: Clear communication can help you to get the go-ahead on larger projects.
-By using plain language, you can make the project’s benefits and objectives stand out, and by removing unnecessary content or details you can appeal to busy senior management who are more likely to read clear and concise proposals.
+- More projects are greenlighted.
+Clear communication can help you to get the go-ahead on larger projects.
+By using plain language, you can make the project’s benefits and objectives stand out.
+By removing unnecessary content or details you can appeal to busy senior management who are more likely to read clear and concise proposals.

-- Training time is dramatically reduced: Plain language training documentation can help to reduce the time it takes to train new and existing staff.
+- Dramatically reduced training time.
+Plain language training documentation can help to reduce the time it takes to train new and existing staff.
 Clear instructions mean less confusion and stress, and workers feel better prepared to take on their new role.

 How can VT Writer help to ensure clear communication?

-If you don’t yet have a style guide, the first step towards adopting a plain language strategy is to create one.
-If you already have an organization style guide, you need to make sure that everyone across the business is working to its guidelines.
-Technology can help to ensure your guidelines are applied by everyone throughout the organization.
+The first step towards adopting a plain language strategy is to create a style guide.
+If you already have one, you need to make sure that everyone across the business is working to its guidelines.
+Technology can help to ensure everyone throughout the organization is following the guidelines.

 Using software to help you align internal communications can transform how your organization communicates.
 Language analysis solutions like VT Writer help you to make measurable improvements to your communications across the entire business.

 VT Writer ensures that communication is consistent and uses plain language as standard and automatically: